Fiore's Pomelo Anderson At-A-Glance

 About Fiore’s Pomelo Anderson

-Fiore means flower in Italian.
-In the context of California cannabis, it signifies top-shelf flower more specifically.
+Fiore is the newest branch of the Cookies brand and its third alongside Lemonnade.
+Fiore means flower in Italian and in the context of California cannabis, it signifies the top-shelf more specifically.
 Fiore Genetics offers premium California grown exotics including Blueberry Gushers, Bugatti, and Guava Berry.
-Fiore takes a minimalist approach in presenting itself, letting genetics speak for themselves.
-Their Instagram is a sparse sprinkling of strain info.
-Fiore is the newest brainchild of the Cookies brand, its third brand alongside Lemonnade.
+Fiore’s Insta is a sparse sprinkling of strain info as they seem to take a minimalist approach letting genetics speak for themselves.

 Packaging is where Fiore chooses to shine.
 An eye-catching bubble letter cursive signature in deep blues and purples makes Fiore visually notable in the sea of competitive cannabis labels.
 The strain names and product labels are what first caught my eye.
 Its Guava Berry bag looks scrumptious and C4 captures a moment of triumphant basketball intensity that effortlessly piques your interest.
 Pomelo Anderson is another in their arsenal of jaw-droppingly beautiful bags.

-Fiore puts their chips on visual appeal and genetics.
-The mystery and it worked on me.
+Fiore puts their chips on visual appeal, genetics, and the allure of mystery.
 Let’s see if the goods live up to the sales pitch.

 Pomelo Anderson honors 90’s Television and Pop Culture Icon Pamela Anderson best known for her role as C.J.
 Parker in 5 seasons of one of the ’90s most notable shows.
 Baywatch is one of those phenomena that makes perfect sense if you were part of it when it happened but is nearly impossible to explain in retrospect.
 Ostensibly a beachside soap opera starring International Superstar David Hasselhoff, Baywatch one way or another meant so much more to its viewers.
 According to Britannica, Baywatch has been watched by over 1 BILLION people in one hundred and forty-two countries around the world.